stronnag/mwptools/docs/manual/docs/mwp-Gtk4-migration-guide.md

 ### Ubuntu

 The Ubuntu 24.04 version of `meson` is too old.
 A more update version may be installed locally using `pipx`.
+For Ubuntu 24.10, the distro version is adequate.

 ```
 sudo apt install pipx